Scoreboard API

 On the Simulator

 • Your Simulator will need to be registered (associated with a user account).
 If it is not, an error will result upon calling a Scoreboard API.
-(Scoreboard APIs typically return data that only make sense in the context of the user that is requesting the data.)
+Scoreboard APIs typically return data that only make sense in the context of the user that is requesting the data.
+Scores posted from the Simulator will not show up on device and vice versa.

 On a Playdate